 Timing your eBay listing around peak traffic hours seems to be the most obvious solution.
 High traffic means more potential viewers, which can lead to making a sale more quickly and with a better profit margin.

-However, listing during peak times also means more competition, as well as the chance that your potential buyers might not have a chance to bid on your listing at all due to slow site speeds.
+However, listing during peak times also means more competition, as well as the chance that your potential buyers might not have a chance to bid on your listing at all because of slow site speeds.

 Balance is the key to timing your eBay auctions.
-Consider the optimal times both to list your products and for the auctions to end.
+Consider the optimal times to list your products and for the auctions to end.

-For example, Saturdays and Sundays between 4pm and 7pm PST typically see the highest periods of traffic on eBay, but more tech savvy customers may choose to avoid those times to ensure a more successful auction bid.
+For example, Saturdays and Sundays between 4 p.m. and 7 p.m.
+PST typically see the highest periods of traffic on eBay, but more tech-savvy customers may choose to avoid those times to ensure a more successful auction bid.

 Pay attention to the history of each eBay listing to determine the best timing for future products.
 Look at when your items experience a peak in traffic and identify the patterns.

-A successful dropshipping business comes down to quality customer service and the right supplier.
+A successful eBay dropshipping business comes down to quality customer service and the right supplier.
 You might choose to source local suppliers, or to find wholesale suppliers online.